 Committees classify every file at the structural layer.
 That classification is categorical, heuristic, and ungoverned from the applicant side.
 The diagnostic renders the classificatory logic legible before the committee applies it.

-A single, non-iterative diagnostic engagement.
-Founder-delivered.
+A comprehensive diagnostic engagement.
+Founder‑delivered.
 Not a service.
 Not a sequence.
 Not an ongoing arrangement.

 The system operates under a fixed procedural framework.
-The framework is not negotiated or adapted.
+The framework is not adapted, modified, or negotiated.

 The classificatory logic and procedural framework are internal to the diagnostic layer.
 The public layer establishes jurisdiction and position.
 Access to the diagnostic layer requires a qualified engagement.

 Twelve engagements per year.
 Direct contact only.
-Qualification is a structural determination, not an application, assessed during the founder conversation.
+Qualification is a structural determination made during the founder conversation.